cloudevhkguru/hkbus-enquiry-api/README.md

 <div id="top"></div>

 # Hong Kong Bus Enquiry API
 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This project is to create APIs with Maven for consumer to use uniformed request and response to get the information from the different bus service providers.

 Bus Service Provides in Hong Kong have launched Open API for the public to access the information of bus routes, bus stops and estimated-time-of-arrival (ETA).

 There are two sets of API and each set are providing information from groups of providers: